GreenBlackSky/Client_server_test/README.md

 * Project has been developed with use of python 3.6
 * Standart mofule `json` is used to read configuration both for server and for client.
 * Standart module `socket` is used for communication between server and client.
-* Both databases are implemented as `json` files.
+* Both databases are also implemented as `json` files.
 Server config must contain relative pathes to them.
 * Not a dependancy, but worth mentioning. `server.py` and `client.py` are both meant to be executed from project root.
 If you want to run any of them from another place, you would want to pass it path to config through argument.
 Also, a little trick has been used to include shared modules.
 I didn't want to mess with `PYTHONPATH` or install my packages into system.

 ## Components